Skip to content

 Wageningen University & Research monitors the return of the wolf through DNA research.
 Faeces that are found are tested for DNA in our labs, to determine if they are wolf-faeces, and if so, from which specific animal.
 To this end, we collaborate with the German research institute Senckenberg though the CEwolf-consortium.
 This information allows provincial governments to take substantiated decisions on their policies regarding the wolf.
 Most wolves in the Netherlands lead a roaming existence, but the first female wolf has now settled on the Veluwe.

 Fauna consultants also extract DNA from sheep suspected to have been slain by a wolf.
 Our research reveals whether a wolf is indeed the predator responsible for the sheep’s death within a month: the BIJ12 website documents these instances and the DNA results (only in Dutch).
-Each quarter a genetic profile is generates for these cases, to enable individual identification.
+Each quarter a genetic profile is generates for these cases, to enable individual identification of wolves.

 Contact